Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Shopify Plus for B2B

-For B2B brands, standard Shopify pricing plans often lack native wholesale features.
-To get advanced capabilities like custom pricing tiers, bulk discounts, and wholesale checkout without relying on a patchwork of apps, businesses must upgrade to Shopify Plus.
-However, this significantly jumps the cost, starting around $2,500 per month, making it a steep investment for growing B2B merchants compared to the basic plans.
+For B2B brands, standard plans lack native wholesale features.
+To access custom pricing tiers, bulk discounts, and wholesale checkout without a patchwork of apps, businesses must upgrade to Shopify Plus.
+This significantly raises the Shopify B2B cost, starting at approximately $2,300 to $2,500 per month.

 Transaction and payment processing fees